 USFA collects data from a variety of sources to provide information and analyses on the status and scope of the fire problem in the United States.
 We use these data to highlight current and emerging trends in fires, including what causes fires, where they occur, and who is impacted the most by fire.
 We also analyze the circumstances surrounding on-duty firefighter fatalities to help identify approaches that can reduce the number of deaths and injuries in future years.

-The National Fire Incident Reporting System (NFIRS) is a reporting standard that fire departments use to uniformly report on the full range of their activities, from fire to Emergency Medical Services (EMS) to equipment involved in the response.
+The National Fire Incident Reporting System (NFIRS) is a reporting standard that fire departments use to uniformly report on the full range of their activities, from fire to emergency medical services to equipment involved in the response.
 NFIRS is the world's largest, national, annual database of fire incident information.
 The database comprises about 75 percent of all reported fires that occur annually.

 Did you know that you can download and order printed copies of select publications for free?

-The National Emergency Training Center (NETC) library, operated by USFA, provides information and resources on fire, emergency management and other all-hazards subjects.
+The NETC Library, operated by USFA, provides information and resources on fire, emergency management and other all-hazards subjects.
 With our collection of over 200,000 books, reports, audiovisual materials and indexed articles, the library supports NETC student and faculty research, classroom lectures, and development of course materials.